platisd/cpp-pimpl-tutorial/README.md

    been necessary to be included in the header file.
 3. Switch class implementations, transparently to the user of the class.<br>
    Determine which class to use during linking.

+This tutorial can also be found on [YouTube](https://youtu.be/lETcZQuKQBs).

 ## Code to refactor